Best Disney Character DiningJosh2022-04-27T18:56:50-04:00

 Lunch and Dinner

-Lunch and dinner meals begin with assorted cured meats and cheeses and followed by unforgettable entrees like Chef’s Fish of the day, beef & shrimp, and braised pork shank with vegetable couscous.
+Lunch and dinner meals begin with assorted cured meats and cheeses and are followed by unforgettable entrees like Chef’s Fish of the day, beef & shrimp, and braised pork shank with vegetable couscous.
 The kid’s menu has items like beef tenderloin, turkey pot pie, and chicken nuggets.
 Save room for something sweet because Cinderella’s Royal Table is known for its signature desserts like a white chocolate-jasmine tea mousse and The Clock Strikes Twelve— a chocolate mousse with dark chocolate ganache and raspberry coulis.
 This is Disney dining at its best!

 Note: Cinderella’s Royal Table requires 2 Disney Dining Plan credits.
 Reservations must be made very early because this location will book quickly.
 We recommend making dining reservations 180 days before your trip if possible.
 Is it worth the extra cost and the extra effort?
 You bet!

 Princess Storybook Dining at Akershus Royal Banquet Hall – Epcot’s Akershus is a great alternative if you can’t secure a reservation for Cinderella’s Royal Table.
-Like Royal Table, Akershus has princess theme and guests are personally greeted by Belle (not Cinderella) upon entering the exquisite Royal Banquet Hall (picture included).
+Like Royal Table, Akershus has a princess theme and guests are personally greeted by Belle (not Cinderella) upon entering the exquisite Royal Banquet Hall (picture included).
 This experience is a bit easier to book and it’s also less expensive (1 Disney Dining Plan credit vs 2 for Cinderella’s Royal Table).
 So if you can’t reserve Cinderella’s, Akershus will fill the void!